jphalimi/PythonForMIC/Doc/documenting/markup.rst

 .. describe:: module

-   This directive marks the beginning of the description of a module, package, or submodule.
-The name should be fully qualified (i.e. including the package name for submodules).
+   This directive marks the beginning of the description of a module (or package submodule, in which case the name should be fully qualified, including the package name).

    The ``platform`` option, if present, is a comma-separated list of the platforms on which the module is available (if it is available on all